Pilgrimage | Lake / Backwaters

-At a distance of 1.5 km from Pushkar Bus Station, Pushkar Lake or Pushkar Sarovar is a sacred lake located in the town of Pushkar in Ajmer district of Rajasthan.
-Pushkar Lake is one of the most sacred lakes in India and also one of the major Rajasthan tourist places.
+At a distance of 1.5 km from Pushkar Bus Station, Pushkar Lake or Pushkar Sarovar is a sacred lake located in the town of Pushkar in the Ajmer district of Rajasthan.
+Pushkar Lake is one of the most sacred lakes in India and among the most popular Pushkar places to visit.

-Pushkar Lake is one of the most holy lakes for Hindus.
+Pushkar Lake is one of the holiest lakes for Hindus.
 According to the Hindu scriptures, the sacred lake of Pushkar is described as 'Tirtha Raj' or the king of all pilgrimage sites related to a water body.
 Pushkar Lake is surrounded by 52 bathing ghats.
-Of these, Varaha Ghat, Dadhich Ghat, Saptarishi Ghat, Gwalior Ghat, Kota Ghat, Gau Ghat, Yag Ghat, Jaipur Ghat, Karni Ghat and Gangaur Ghat are most important, which are declared as 'Monuments of National Importance'.
+Of these, Varaha Ghat, Dadhich Ghat, Saptarishi Ghat, Gwalior Ghat, Kota Ghat, Gau Ghat, Yag Ghat, Jaipur Ghat, Karni Ghat, and Gangaur Ghat are most important, which are declared as 'Monuments of National Importance.
 The sacred lake of Pushkar along with these ghats has been under the protection of the royal families of Rajasthan.

-Thousands of devotees visit the lake during the annual Pushkar Fair held in the month of October/November.
-It is the most colourful fair celebrated on the banks of the Pushkar Lake.
+Thousands of devotees visit the lake during the annual Pushkar Fair held in the month of October/November as part of Pushkar holiday packages.
+It is the most colorful fair celebrated on the banks of Pushkar Lake.
 Pilgrims throng in large numbers to take a sacred bath during this fair.
 A dip in the sacred lake is believed to cleanse sins and cure skin diseases.

 Timings: 9 AM - 6 PM